Outdated browser

 Figure 1: Budget balance (left) and public debt (right)

-Debt to worsen, especially in the longer term
+Public debt to worsen, especially in the longer term

 Figure 2: Debt projections up to 2038 show debt mounting sharply

-Population ageing will act as a brake on growth in the Dutch working-age population in the next few decades.
-This slowdown will not be counterbalanced by labour productivity growth in the near term.
-Based on this fact, a recent DNB Analysis (Dutch) shows that it cannot be ruled out that annual economic growth in the Netherlands remains well below 1% for the next few decades.
+These rising expenditures will be harder to sustain as economic growth is expected to slow in the coming decades.
+This is linked to the projected growth in labour supply and labour productivity.
+Labour supply growth will be essentially flat due to the ageing of the labour force, and this lack of growth will not be offset by higher labour productivity growth for the time being.
+Based on this fact, a recent DNB Analysis (Dutch) shows that it cannot be ruled out that annual economic growth in the Netherlands will remain well below 1% for the next few decades.

 Buffers for trend-based fiscal policies

-As the economy is doing comparatively well, the government should seize the opportunity now to build up buffers.
+As the economy is now doing comparatively well, the government should seize the opportunity to build up buffers.
 Doing so when the economy is strong and tapping into these reserves in times of economic malaise prevents the government from further fuelling an overheated economy with high spending, or from damaging a weak economy with austerity measures.

 The Netherlands conducts such trend-based fiscal policies to stabilise the economy.
 This means that expenditures are fixed at the beginning of the government term and tax revenues are allowed to move with the economy.
 In a sluggish economy, the public sector deficit grows because of lower tax revenues in combination with a lack of austerity measures.
 And when the economy is doing well, the extra income is not immediately used for additional spending.
 As a result, the public sector deficit falls.

 This is only possible if the country builds up sufficient reserves, which will ensure that the Netherlands remains below European deficit and debt thresholds even while pursuing this trend-based fiscal policy.
+This is all the more important in today’s uncertain economic environment.

 Cut spending or raise taxes?

-To prevent public finances from deteriorating, the Study Group on Fiscal Space – of which DNB is a member – advises the current government to reduce the deficit to around 2% GDP and to stabilise debt below 60% of GDP in the longer term.
+To prevent public finances from deteriorating, the Study Group on Fiscal Space – of which DNB is a member – advises the current government to reduce the deficit to around 2% of GDP and to stabilise debt below 60% of GDP in the longer term.
 This will put the Netherlands at a sufficient distance from the 3% threshold.
 The government will thus not be compelled to make immediate cuts in case of setbacks and pass on bills to future generations.

 This means the government will have to slow down expenditure growth in the coming years or increase taxes.
 In a recent position paper, DNB identifies various options for doing so.
 This calls for tough political choices.